DkWeb/SimpleExplosionJs/README.md

 The only parameters you can specifiy for the explosion are:
 * durationInFrames how many frames should the explosion last at all (it will create more particles at the beginning than in the end of its life-time)
 * startParticleCount how many particles should be emitted at the beginning of the explosion?
-* posX/posY What is the starting of position of the explosion in screen coordinates (thus, starting with x/y = 0/0 at the top, left corner)
+* posX/posY What is the starting position of the explosion in screen coordinates (thus, starting with x/y = 0/0 at the top, left corner)

 # Example usage with canvas2d
 The following example shows, how to embed the explosion generator into a typicial game loop